ReedChristopherFoster/Hello-World/README.md

 Hello world, from *Reed*.

 # 2. Description
-This is my sample repository where I am practicing and learning how to use HitHub.
+This is my sample repository where I am practicing and learning how to use GitHub.
 In this repository I am going to try a few things out with various syntax options.

 # 3. How to Run Program
 There is no program necessary to run for this project.
 In the future I will explain how to run the program and what files need to be available.